Conductivity of charge-neutral multicomponent 2D electron-hole system: Acknowledgements

 \section{Acknowledgements}

 We were supported by the National Natural Science Foundation of China (NSFC) under Grant No.~W2532001, Guangdong Basic and Applied Basic Research Foundation under Grant No.~2026A1515012415, the Ministry of Science and Higher Education of the Russian Federation (Project FSUN-2026-0004), and the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS''.
-The authors thank Elizaveta Osipova for the help with the figures.